 Excessive barking that disturbs neighbours may result in a fine.

-Picking up your dog's droppings is the right thing to do—and it's required by the bylaw.
+Picking up your dog's waste is the right thing to do—and it's required by the bylaw.

 By taking a few simple steps, you can help keep our parks clean and safe.